alhajee/ckan/SECURITY.md

 We aim to respond to all valid reports within three working days.

 ## Supported Versions

-Security updates are offered for the **2 most recent** minor CKAN releases.
+Security updates are offered for the **2 most recent** minor FMLD releases.
 It is critical to always run the latest patch release for a minor version.
-To find out the currently supported version and learn more about CKAN releases see here:
+To find out the currently supported version and learn more about FMLD releases see here:

     https://docs.ckan.org/en/latest/maintaining/releases.html

 Fixed security vulnerabilites are assigned a CVE and registered using [GitHub Security Advisories](https://github.com/ckan/ckan/security/advisories), and also included in the [CHANGELOG.rst](CHANGELOG.rst).

-Again, only the latest patch release contains all security patches applied so please ensure your CKAN instance is running on a supported version to avoid exposing your users and your data.
+Again, only the latest patch release contains all security patches applied so please ensure your FMLD instance is running on a supported version to avoid exposing your users and your data.